Menchev/cs50w-Mail/README.md

 # CS50 Web Programming with Python and JavaScript

-## Project: Mail app - a front-end for an email client that makes API calls to send and receive emails.
+## Project: a Mail app - a front-end for an email client that makes API calls to send and receive emails.

 ### Features:
 - Sending email